Welcome to Wild Church… ‘bringing spirit back to earth’

 When walking out, we travel together in silence, in communion with our inner being, each other and nature… through the forest, along the river bank or shore… whatever the weather and so being touched by the cool of the rain, the depth of gathering dark, the richness of mud, the sweetness of warm sunlight or whatever we meet along the way.
 We practise being present with what is.
 We often seek out ancient or natural sacred spaces as the end or midpoint of our journey together and pause there for a simple, silent and collaborative communion ceremony and blessing.

 As our core community grows, we hope to be able to expand what Wild Church can offer to and share with fellow and sister spiritual seekers.
-In relationship with the Totnes Mission Community we are have offered occasional ‘Wild Church – At Home’ services in our local sacred spaces in Dartington.
+In relationship with the Totnes Mission Community we have offered occasional ‘Wild Church – At Home’ services in our local sacred spaces in Dartington.
 These are seasonal services with a strong, sweet taste of collaboration, creativity and contemplation and a little sprinkle of ‘bringing in the wild’, and are family friendly and open to all.
 Our pilot event was in Advent on Sunday 13th December in 2015.
-On Sunday 9th October 2016 we were back in Dartington Church for a ‘Wild Harvest’ celebration as a launch and fundraiser for our new project with poetry, storytelling and an inspirational talk on Spiritual Ecology.
+On Sunday 9th October 2016 we were back in Dartington Church for a ‘Wild Harvest’ celebration as a launch and fundraiser for our most recent project with poetry, storytelling and an inspirational talk on Spiritual Ecology.

 Let’s celebrate the wilderness within and around us, care for our beautiful planet and all our relations and support each other in making positive change, as poet Mary Oliver asks, what is it you plan to do with your one wild and precious life?